-Our adaptations: white spelt flour instead of all-purpose, an extra few teaspoons of dried basil to give more flavor, Sucanat instead of honey/sugar.
+Our adaptations: white spelt flour instead of all-purpose, an extra few teaspoons of dried basil to give more flavor, Sucanat instead of honey or granulated refined sugar.
 For more tips on this type of pizza, I highly recommend Kristin’s post at The Kitchen Sink.

 The proportions of our toppings:

 A couple tablespoons of roasted grape tomato sauce*

 4 ounces sliced mushrooms, sauteed in coconut oil

 1/4 of a white onion, sliced

 I made this sauce a week or two ago, when my friend Judy handed me a Ziploc bag filled with grape tomatoes from her garden (you know how I feel about that).
 I took them home and roasted the full lot with olive oil, salt and pepper.

 Meanwhile, I sauteed 1/2 an onion (chopped) and a couple cloves of garlic (chopped) with butter, added the roasted tomatoes, added 1/2 to 1 cup of red wine and pureed the whole thing, adding salt and pepper to toast.
 I know it’s not really a recipe since I didn’t measure the tomatoes, but it gives you a general idea of how to do something similar.